pmndrs/jotai/docs/api/core.md

 - `initialValue`: as the name says, it's an initial value which is the atom's going to return unless its value doesn't get changed.
 - `read`: a function that's going to get called on every re-render.
 The signature of `read` is `(get) => Value | Promise<Value>`, and `get` is a function that takes an atom config and returns its value stored in Provider described below.
 Dependency is tracked, so if `get` is used for an atom at least once, the `read` will be reevaluated whenever the atom value is changed.
-- `write`: a function mostly used for mutating atom's values, for a better description; it gets called whenever we call the second returned value of `useAtom`, the `useAtom()[1]`.
+- `write`: a function mostly used for mutating atom's values, for a better description; it gets called whenever we call the second value of the returned pair of `useAtom`, the `useAtom()[1]`.
 The default value of this function in the primitive atom will change the value of that atom.
-The signature of `write` is `(get, set, update) => void | Promise<void>`. `get` is similar to the one described above, but it doesn’t track the dependency. `set` is a function that takes an atom config and a new value which then updates the atom value in Provider. `update` is an arbitrary value that we receive from the updating function returned by `useAtom` described below.
+The signature of `write` is `(get, set, update) => void | Promise<void>`. `get` is similar to the one described above, but it doesn't track the dependency. `set` is a function that takes an atom config and a new value which then updates the atom value in Provider. `update` is an arbitrary value that we receive from the updating function returned by `useAtom` described below.

 ```tsx
 const primitiveAtom = atom(initialValue)